TCL’s 2019 Lineup – New 4K LED and 8K QLED HDR Roku TVs

 TCL 6-Series 4K HDR Roku Smart TVs

 TCL’s latest and upcoming 2019 6-Series was announced at this year’s CES in Las Vegas, where the company debuted a new model in the series in a 75” screen size with up to 160 Contrast Control Zones.
-This model is now available for pre-order at BestBuy.com for less than $1800 and will be rolled out to an expanded range of retailers in the coming weeks.
+This model is now available at BestBuy.com for less than $1800 and will be rolled out to an expanded range of retailers in the coming weeks.
 In addition to increasing in size, all TCL 6-Series TVs in North America will receive automatic software updates including Roku OS 9, available to TCL Roku TVs in the coming months.
 Roku OS 9 features Spotify support, “Free” Genre Voice Search and compatibility with Dolby Vision HDR on Xbox One X and One S consoles, allowing owners to enjoy the most powerful High Dynamic Range experience in market.

 The new 6-Series is also available in 55” 65” screen sizes, and are available now.